Newsletter Resources

 For any questions, please reach out to DisabledNurse.NSC@gmail.com!

-UIC Department of Rehabilitation Services
+UIC Connections with IL Department of Rehabilitation Services

-UIC is strengthening our connection with Illinois Department of Human Rehabilitation Services (DHS/DRS), and there are now DRS Counselors dedicated specifically to serving UIC students!
+UIC is strengthening our connection with the Illinois Department of Human Rehabilitation Services (DHS/DRS), and there are now DRS Counselors dedicated specifically to serving UIC students!